johnhansengit/zeropercent/README.md

 #### **_To Do_**
 - add upload photo option in addition to photo URL
-- embed google maps for places

 - content for Home page
+- hover colors for add a recipe etc and back to recipes etc

 - colors for difficulty
 - move stars to corner of card, add to corner of reviews in detail view